 What Sounds Do Baby Opossums Make?

-With so many babies to look after, mothers sometimes get separated from their joeys.
-One or two may fall of her back or be unable to keep up with her during nighttime foraging.
+Because opossums can have litters of up to 20, the female sometimes get separated from their young.
+One or two may fall off her back or be unable to keep up with her pace while foraging.

-Joeys call to their mothers using a ‘choo’ sounds that sounds a lot like a sneeze.
-As opossums are able to mate twice per year, hearing opossum joeys is common to pretty much yearlong.
-While most females will only mate once per year, many do find a mate to breed twice per year, so they will raise two litters within 12 months.
+The young call to their mothers using a choo sound that sounds like a sneeze.
+As opossums mate twice yearly, hearing young opossums is common all year.
+While most females will only mate once per year, many find a mate to breed twice annually to raise two litters within 12 months.

-Joeys may hiss at their siblings when fighting over the best spot on their mother’s back, but they are quiet compared to adult opossums.
+Young opossums may hiss at their siblings when fighting over the best spot on their mother’s back, but they are typically quiet compared to adult opossums.